thyagolrodrigues/Teste/README.md

-# Projeto COVID Numbers
+# COVID Data Exploration with SQL and Power BI

 Below I will walk you through each step of this project.
 I want to showcase my SQL and Power BI skills, as well as show my organization process, and logical thinking when it comes to data projects, so future employers may have an idea of how I work.

 If you want to see only the SQL and Power BI part, you can skip to the EDA (Exploratory Data Analysis).

-# 1) Reason of this project:
+# Reason of this project:
 Currently (May 2022), COVID occurrences are not the same as a few months ago, so I was wondering what countries were impacted by the virus the most.
 There are several ways to find out that - news, online dashboards, etc. However, I want to get to this answers by manipulating and organizing data myself, so I can also include this in my portfolio for future employers to see.
 The idea is to answer the below questions by the end of this project:
 -	Total number of cases/deaths globally;